openfisca/openfisca-doc/source/coding-the-legislation/legislation_parameters.md

     value: null
 ```

-Calling the parameter for a period after the 30th of November 2016, **2017** for instance, will render an error:
+Calling the parameter for a period starting from the 1st of December 2016, **2017** for instance, will render an error:

 > Example:
 >```py